JackPotat0/jackpotat0.github.io/docs/game.md

 ** Scores are ranked based on personal preferences.
 Very subjective.

 ### **ALL TIME favourites**
-*The games that changed my gaming view (i.e. ruin other games) in one way or another.
-Feel free to debate with me on these games.*
+*The games that changed my gaming view (i.e. ruin other games) in one way or another. *

 #### Kingdom Hearts 2 Final Mix (PS2)
 This game serves as my first experience to speedrunning.
 I found [Bl00dyBizkit's AGDQ2017 run](https://www.youtube.com/watch?v=PVjf3bc3Noo&t=4588s) when looking for Roxas strats and the rest is history.
 This is still my favourite speedrun of all time.
 I play the randomizer a lot and learnt some speedrun strats.
 Everything about combat in this game (aside from some questionable boss designs) is just perfect.